Nonprofit boards are responsible for a broad spectrum of legal and fiduciary duties.

 - Clarifying roles and responsibilities before shortlisting promising candidates

-In addition to recruiting new board members, the existing board should also set these recruits up for success by assisting with onboarding and training.
+In addition to recruiting new board members, the board should also set these recruits up for success by assisting with onboarding and training.

-9. Enhancing your public image
+9. Enhancing the NPO's public image

-- Help create its public brand
+- Help create its public brand through grassroots engagement and community outreach

-10. Assessing their own performance
+10. Assessing its performance

-At Enkel, we provide nonprofit organizations across Canada with controllership services that include budgeting, forecasting, scenario planning, and more.
-With years of nonprofit accounting experience, our nonprofit experts are perfectly positioned to provide financial oversight to your board.
+Need financial leadership on your board?
+Enkel can help!
+At Enkel, we provide non-profit organizations across Canada with controllership services that include budgeting, forecasting, scenario planning, and more.
+With years of non-profit accounting experience, our non-profit experts are perfectly positioned to provide financial oversight to your board.
 Contact us today to learn more!